 Development Costs.
 The preparation and submission of all proposals by any person, group or organization is entirely at the expense of such person, group or organization.
 Proponents shall be responsible for any and all costs incurred in connection with the planning and development of the Property.
-The BPDA and the City of Boston shall not be liable for any such costs nor shall be required to reimburse the applicants for such costs.
+The BPDA and MassDOT shall not be liable for any such costs nor shall be required to reimburse the applicants for such costs.
+Neither the BPDA nor MassDOT shall be liable for any costs or damages in the event that the delivery of the Ground Lease is conditioned or delayed because any required approvals are not issued or are conditioned in any way.